TANKARD: New Album Track Listing, Song-By-Song Commentary

 May 4, 2012

 German alcoholic thrashers TANKARD will release their their 30th-anniversary album, "A Girl Called Cerveza", on July 27 via the band's new label home, Nuclear Blast Records.
-The CD was recorded at Studio 23 in Frankfurt with producer Michael Mainx (ONKELZ, DER W, DISBELIEF, D-A-D)."A Girl Called Cerveza" track listing:
+The CD was recorded at Studio 23 in Frankfurt with producer Michael Mainx (ONKELZ, DER W, DISBELIEF, D-A-D).

 TANKARD vocalist Andreas "Gerre" Geremia's track-by-track commentary:

 Gerre: "According to the opinion of many people who've heard the album so far, this is one of the most sophisticated songs on the record.
 With its strong chorus it's absolutely a worthy conclusion of the album with very serious and relevant lyrics: It deals with a dictator oppressing his nation!"

 TANKARD's fourteenth studio album, "Vol(l)ume 14", was released on December 17, 2010 via AFM Records.
 The limited-edition digipak version of the album included a bonus DVD containing footage of TANKARD's performance at the 2009 edition of the Headbangers Open Air festival, which took place July 23-25, 2009 in in Brande-Hörnerkirchen, Germany.